 Later I went ashore with the dinghy and then, together with the Aykers we got a taxi and went to the main village up the hill: Chora (Χώρα).
 There, we walked in the lovely narrow and steep alleys ending at the platia (square) where we had ouzo and mezedes (snacks).
 When we were ready to go back to Livadhi we had a hard time getting any of the four taxi telephone numbers to answer.
 It took over ½ hour of trying before we got an answer.
 Soon we were on way back to our boats.
 The plan for tomorrow was to head for Hydra.
 The forecasts called for strong winds starting on Thursday.

 Wednesday September 12, 2007, Day 8

-The plan for today was for both boats to sail for Hydra.
+The plan for today was for both boats to sail to Hydra.
 Since Thetis was the smaller and hence the slower I departed at 0650, following a route S of Sifnos.
 The forecasts for today were fairly benign and indeed the wind along the way was no more then 5-10 knots SSW.
 During the first 15 M there was an appreciable swell but eventually it calmed down.
 The apparent wind was about 10 knots at 30°- 40° to our portside (left).
 I raised the mainsail and motor-sailed all the way to Hydra.
 Other then some heavy traffic consisting of large ships coming from or going to Piraeus the passage was an easy one.